Why Tax Cuts, Combined With the Federal Reserve Reducing Its Balance Sheet, Is So Risky for Our Economy

 The current deficit is around $440 billion.
 This means the government spends $440 billion more than it receives in taxes and sells $440 billion of U.S. Treasury notes and bonds to make up the difference.

-The Joint Committee on Taxation, a nonpartisan group of experts, estimates that the new tax bill will cut revenue by about $1 trillion over the next ten years, or $100 billion per year.[i]
-So, to fund the government that is to pay for military spending, education, veteran’s benefits, energy and environment, housing, etc., $1 trillion of new bonds sales will be needed.
+The Joint Committee on Taxation, a nonpartisan group of experts, estimates that the new tax bill will reduce revenue by approximately $1 trillion over the next ten years, or $100 billion per year.[i]
+So, in order to fund the government that is to pay for military spending, education, veteran’s benefits, energy and environment, housing, etc., $1 trillion of new bonds sales will be needed.

 Adding to those sales, the Fed recently announced a reduction of its balance sheet.
 This means each month the Treasury’s account held at the Fed—i.e., the government’s checking account—is reduced by the value of the maturing treasuries not reinvested.[ii]

 In 2018, the Fed plans on not reinvesting $240 billion of maturing bonds ($360 billion in 2019).[iii]
 Add that to the $100 billion loss of loss revenue from the tax cuts, and the government’s checking account drops by $340 billion.
-This, at current levels of government spending, requires an addition of $340 billion of bonds for sale to the public ($460 billion in 2019).
+This, at current levels of government spending, requires an addition of $340 billion to the current deficit of $440 billion, for a total of $780 billion of bonds sales.

 Tax cuts, plus the ending of QE, could get you the perfect storm: